ABC’s ‘$100,000 Pyramid’: See Who’s Playing This Summer

 Matt McGorry (How to Get Away with Murder)

-Tim Meadows (The Goldbergs Spinoff)
+Tim Meadows (The Goldbergs)

 Debra Messing (Will & Grace and Searching)